svarshh/189g_final_project/README.md

 ## 🚀 Running Experiments

-All commands below assume you’re in the `code/experiments` directory and the virtual environment is activated.
+Starting off, assume you’re in the `code/experiments` directory and the virtual environment is activated.

 ---